H3llKa1ser/B00t2R00t/Miscellaneous /Reverse Shells/CMS Administrator reverse shell.md

 #### 4) On plugin menu, click activate the newly installed plugin to execute and get a shell

-## ALTERNATE METHOD OF MALICIOUS PLUGIN
+## Alternate Method Of Malicious Plugin

 #### 1) On admin panel, go to: plugins -> Add New